Renault R.S.16

 Kevin Magnussen and Jolyon Palmer were the race team drivers, whilst Esteban Ocon was the reserve driver.
+Pastor Maldonado, originally confirmed as a regular driver, lost his seat shortly before the start of the season because his sponsor PDVSA had run into financial difficulties due to falling oil prices.

 Development

 Technical team

 The chassis was designed by Nick Chester, Chris Cooney, Martin Tolliday and Nicolas Hennel with Bob Bell overseeing the design and production of the car as chief technical officer and Rémi Taffin leading the powertrain design.
 The car was built in Enstone in Oxfordshire with the engine supplied from Viry-Châtillon in France.

 Vehicle development

 Nick Chester admitted that preparations for 2016 were limited by financial difficulty within the Lotus team.
 They also had a contract to use Mercedes engines for the new season, which meant a significant amount of the car that had been designed needed to be modified to fit the Renault power unit.
-Ahead of the first round of the season, the team admitted that the R.S 16 was a developmental and foundational year, using aero similar to the 2015 car and the engine a lightly modified version of the same years model.
+Ahead of the first round of the season, the team admitted that the R.S.
+16 was a developmental and foundational year, using aero similar to the 2015 car and the engine a lightly modified version of the same years model.
 Many of the early modifications seen in testing were made due to FIA mandated requirements, such as the higher cockpit sides.

 The team tested the car in a black livery during testing.
 At the Barcelona test, the team completed 343 laps or 992 miles.
 Days one and two were limited with just 79 laps across the two days, however Magnussen managed 260 laps alone in the new car.
-By the second test, the team completed a total of 776 laps, with Palmer suffering mechcnical errors during his test days.
+By the second test, the team completed a total of 776 laps, with Palmer suffering mechanical errors during his test days.

 Upon the start of the season, the FIA confirmed Renault had only used 7 of the available 32 tokens for engine development, leaving scope to progress.
 An upgrade did materialise for the engines at Monaco, where Magnussen took the B-spec unit, and another went to Daniel Ricciardo at Red Bull Racing with the unit branded TAG.

 By July, the team abandoned development of the R.S.
 16 instead turning focus to the 2017 car.